WencesLlobet/how-are-code-design-ideas-like/README.md

 ## Cohesion
 A package that has its all inner parts working together is called cohesive.
-Adding code to a package shall alter its cohesion.
+Adding code/data to a package may alter its cohesion.
 ### Class cohesion (according to attributes)
 ```
 Mixed-Role